Decoding the Web of Belief

 Named entity recognition and relation extraction are easy to grasp and fairly straightforward to perform by hand.
 The real challenge lies in doing them reliably, at scale, across millions of Reddit posts and within a realistic amount of time.

-The YouTuber 3Blue1Brown has a phenomenal playlist on machine learning that walks you through the basics of machine learning, transformer models, attention and the underlying mathematics.
+The YouTuber 3Blue1Brown has a phenomenal playlist on machine learning that walks you through the basics of machine learning, transformer models, attention, and the underlying mathematics.
 I've linked it at the bottom of this piece.

 The model isn’t perfect, and we’ll apply additional analytics and cleanup steps to refine its output.
 Still, it’s more than sufficient for extracting the ideas and relationships that underpin conspiracy theories.